tyburam/neural-cryptography-pytorch/README.md

 ![Setup](assets/diagram.png)

 ## Problems
-Currently it fails in forward method of CommunicateNet for first convolutional layer with some nasty memory error in C++ code
+Currently it fails in training method

-     RuntimeError: $ Torch: invalid memory size -- maybe an overflow? at /Users/administrator/nightlies/pytorch-1.0.0/wheel_build_dirs/wheel_3.7/pytorch/aten/src/TH/THGeneral.cpp:188
+    $ RuntimeError: Trying to backward through the graph a second time, but the buffers have already been freed.
+Specify retain_graph=True when calling backward the first time.

+## Useful information
+PyTorch has a tiny little difference in convolution layer when compared with TensorFlow.
+TF treats convolution input tensor as [batch_size, len, channels] while PyTorch way is [batch_size, channels, len]
 ## Pre-requisites

 * PyTorch